-Upon graduation, students are prepared for entry into the dental hygiene profession and are eligible for state and national exams leading to licensure as a registered dental hygienist or expanded practice dental hygienist.
+Upon graduation, students are prepared for entry into the dental hygiene profession and are eligible for state and national exams leading to licensure as a registered dental hygienist, including all expanded functions allowed within the scope of practice for a dental hygienist.

 The dental hygiene graduate will be competent in:

-- Communication: Communication and collaborating with other members of the health care team to support comprehensive patient care
+- Communication: The dental hygiene graduate will be competent in communication and collaborating with other members of the health care team to support comprehensive patient care

-- Critical Thinking and Problem Solving: Critical thinking and problem solving related to comprehensive care and management of patients
+- Critical Thinking and Problem Solving: The dental hygiene graduate will be competent in critical thinking and problem solving related to comprehensive care and management of patients

-- Lifelong Learning: Demonstration competent knowledge and self-assessment skills necessary for life-long learning
+- Lifelong Learning: The dental hygiene graduate will demonstrate competent knowledge and self-assessment skills necessary for life-long learning

-- Provision of Oral Health Care: Providing the dental hygiene process of care for a wide range of patient profiles and all types of periodontal diseases
+- Provision of Oral Health Care: The dental hygiene graduate will be competent in providing the dental hygiene process of care for a wide range of patient profiles and all types of periodontal diseases

-- Community Health: Assessing, planning, implementing, and evaluating community based oral health programs including health promotion and disease prevention activities
+- Community Health: The dental hygiene graduate will be competent in assessing, planning, implementing, and evaluating community based oral health programs including health promotion and disease prevention activities

-- Disease Prevention: Evaluate factors that can be used to promote patient adherence to disease prevention and/or health maintenance strategies.
+- Disease Prevention: The dental hygiene graduate will evaluate factors that can be used to promote patient adherence to disease prevention and/or health maintenance strategies.

 Any student who meets the general admissions requirements may enroll in Pre-Dental Hygiene courses (freshman year).
-Students are selected to enter the professional program through an application process.
+Students are selected to enter the professional program through a separate application process.